falsandtru/clientchannel/README.md

 ### Communicate and Synchronize

-Linked object provedes send/recv event.
+Linked object provedes send/recv events.
 `send` event will be emitted when linked object was updated by own thread(tab).
 `recv` event will be emitted when linked object was updated by other threads(tabs).